-After the outbreak of the novel coronavirus ("COVID-19") in early 2020, a series of precautionary and control measures have been and continued to be implemented across the country.
-The Group will pay close attention to the development of the COVID-19 outbreak and evaluated its impact on the financial position and operating results of the Group.
-As at the date on which the publication of this annual report is approved, the Board was not aware of any material adverse impact on the financial statement as a result of the COVID-19 outbreak.
+After the outbreak of COVID-19 pandemic in early 2020, a series of precautionary and control measures have been and continued to be implemented across the country.
+The Group will continue to pay close attention to the development of the COVID-19 pandemic and evaluate its impact on the financial position and operating results of the Group.
+As at the date of this report, the Board was not aware of any material adverse impact on the Group's operation and financial statement as a result of the outbreak of COVID-19 pandemic.